 Breastfeeding your baby is a normal and natural thing to do.
 Babies have a right to be breastfed and mothers have the right to breastfeed.
-Most mothers work out where and how they can feed their babies when they are out, so that they are comfortable.
-In our society however, although breastfeeding is acknowledged as important for mothers and babies, some people make critical remarks or confront mothers with unnecessary and illegal 'rules'.
+Most mothers can work out where and how to comfortably feed their babies when they are out.
+Although our society acknowledges that breastfeeding is important for mothers and babies, some people make critical remarks or confront mothers with unnecessary and illegal 'rules'.

 Frieda and daughter Erika

 Controversy over breastfeeding in some public places may imply that breastfeeding is unnatural, undesirable or even illegal.
 Nothing could be further from the truth.
-Don't forget that conflict and bad news is more likely to make the newspapers, radio and television.
+Don't forget that conflict and bad news are more likely to make the newspapers, radio and television.
 Conflict is the essence of news reporting.
 The fact that things are going along smoothly is simply not news.
-That's why you don't hear much about the many mothers who happily breastfeed at work, in shopping centres, in parks, in restaurants, in railway carriages or just about anywhere, every day of the week without raising an eyebrow, let alone a ruckus.
+That's why you don't hear much about the many mothers who happily breastfeed at work, in shopping centres, in parks, in restaurants, in trains or just about anywhere, every day of the week without raising an eyebrow, let alone uproar.

-What can mother do if she is verbally abused for breastfeeding her baby?
+What can a mother do if she is verbally abused for breastfeeding her baby?

-Thankfully this type of incident is uncommon, but if it does happen, it can really rock a mother's confidence.
+Thankfully this type of incident is uncommon.
+However, if it does happen, it can really rock a mother's confidence.
 It may be essential to normalise breastfeeding again after the incident.
-To normalise breastfeeding, a mother may like to consider:
+A mother may like to consider:

-If a mother is ever in a situation where she is verbally threatened together with physical contact then this constitutes an assault and is classed as a criminal act.
+If a mother is ever in a situation where she is verbally or physically abused, then this constitutes an assault and is classed as a criminal act.
 In this situation she should consider, in addition to the above:

 - not responding to aggressive behaviour to avoid an escalation of the situation

-Many mothers find that as their breastfeeding experience grows and they become more confident, they are able to provide a comeback comment if confronted by a negative remark.
+Many mothers find that as they become more confident with breastfeeding, they can provide a comeback comment if confronted by a negative remark.
 This may include a breastfeeding fact or to state their legal right.
-The Dealing with Unwanted Criticism article on this website has some really useful information on handling negative comments.

 What is the law?